 Curtains

 You can use your curtains to help reduce energy wastage.
-On cold days where the sun is out, you can benefit from having your sun facing curtains open so you can use the solar energy to warm those rooms (Startups Magazine).
+On cold days when the sun is out, you can benefit from having your sun-facing curtains open so you can use the solar energy to warm those rooms (Startups Magazine).

 Closing your curtains when there’s no direct sunlight can help with heat loss through your windows.
 The thicker your curtains, the better.
 Plus, if you tuck your curtains behind your radiator, you can further help avoid heat loss (Age UK).